mggg/GerryChain/gerrychain-core/src/rustworkx/UPSTREAM.md

 ## Known deviations

-- Exceptions declared with `create_exception!(rustworkx, ...)` still report
-  `__module__ == "rustworkx"`, and pickling those exception _classes_ does not round-trip under the new namespace.
-The macro's module argument predates the vendoring and matches upstream behavior otherwise; revisit if exception pickling is ever needed.
 - `tests/rustworkx_compat/visualization/test_graphviz.py::TestGraphvizDraw::test_method` is
   skipped (change 8 above), so this copy runs one fewer test than upstream.
 The underlying cause is environmental, not a defect of this copy: the test draws an unseeded random graph,